 This hot dog haven welcomes three new items to their menu—the “meat-less and flavor-ful” Veggie Dogs packed with plant-based pea protein.
 Choose from the three aptly named options:

-Isn’t it fantastic that Wienershcnitzel is using Field Roast’s Signature Stadium Dogs for their future frankfurters?
+Isn’t it fantastic that Wienershcnitzel is using Field Roast’s Signature Stadium Dogs for their full-time frankfurters?
 Not only do the Veggie Dogs look incredibly delicious, they’re also:

 Whether or not there’s a location near you that will offer these downright delectable veggie dogs, you can rest assured that Field Roast will sell their new product in stores soon.
 Perfect timing for the upcoming baseball and grilling season!

-These are the only options that are vegan-friendly at the this time and not all of them are available at all locations––especially the coffee, tea, orange juice, and Veggie Dogs.
+These are the only options that are vegan-friendly at the this time and not all of them are available at all locations––in particular; the coffee, tea, and orange juice.

 Remember to ask for your bun of choice with no butter.